NAM Use for Regulatory Application - SARA-ICE

 Eryn Slankster-Schmierer, PhD; PCRM moderator

-Skin sensitisation experts Emily Reinke, PhD, and Georgia Reynolds, MSc, will join NURA to present a training on SARA-ICE: Points of Departure for Skin Sensitisation Risk Assessment with OECD GL 497.
+Skin sensitisation experts Emily Reinke, PhD, and Georgia Reynolds, MSc, collaborated to develop this NURA training on SARA-ICE: Points of Departure for Skin Sensitisation Risk Assessment with OECD GL 497.

-After providing a brief background on the basics of skin sensitisation, the speakers will describe the concepts of Adverse Outcome Pathways (AOPs) and how they are used in Defined Approaches.
-This will lay the groundwork for understanding OECD Test Guideline 497: Defined Approaches on Skin Sensitisation.
-They will review the Defined Approaches included in the guideline, how the guideline is structured, and what the new updates published in June 2025 entail.
-Finally, the experts will discuss the new in silico method known as SARA-ICE: Skin Sensitization Risk Assessment - Integrated Chemical Environment Model; they will give a live demo along with an overview of how SARA-ICE was designed, the difference between models, and how it could be applied in a case study.
+After providing a brief background on the basics of skin sensitisation, Dr. Reinke reviewed the concepts of Adverse Outcome Pathways (AOPs) and how they are used in Defined Approaches to lay the groundwork for understanding OECD Test Guideline 497: Defined Approaches on Skin Sensitisation.
+She then discussed the Defined Approaches included in the guideline, how the guideline is structured, and what the new updates published in June 2025 entail.
+Dr. Reinke then presented the new in silico method known as SARA-ICE: Skin Sensitization Risk Assessment - Integrated Chemical Environment Model and gave a live demo along with an overview of how SARA-ICE was designed, the difference between models, and how it could be applied in a case study.

 Learning Objectives: